 This program can be completed in one year.

-This technical certificate is offered on the North Campus in Brooksville, the West Campus in New Port Richey, and the Porter Campus at Wiregrass Ranch in Wesley Chapel.
+This program is offered on the North Campus in Brooksville, Porter Campus at Wiregrass Ranch in Wesley Chapel and West Campus in New Port Richey.
 Clinical sites are located throughout Pasco, Hernando, Hillsborough and Pinellas counties.
 Students are required to travel to any assigned clinical sites.